Somewhere, Doc Is Smiling

 And yup, somewhere, Doc Edgerton is one happy camper.

-Explore posts in the same categories: Cool Tech, Cool Video, Science comment below, or link to this permanent URL from your own site.
+Cool Tech, Cool Video, Science comment below, or link to this permanent URL from your own site.